-America is leaning hard on Britain to reject Huawei as a 5G network builder.
+America is leaning hard on Britain to reject Huawei as a UK 5G network builder.
 Meanwhile all the parties in New Zealand have gone quiet on the subject.

 US officials told British ministers using Huawei in UK 5G networks puts intelligence sharing at risk.
 According to a report in the Guardian, the Americans said it would be “Nothing short of madness”.

 Former Australian prime minister Malcolm Turnbull also warned the UK prime minister on the matter.

 He says: “The real question is not looking for a smoking gun but asking whether this is a loaded gun and whether you want to have that risk.”

 The threat identified by Australian security agencies was not Chinese intelligence interception but potential denial of network access.